gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

   <em>Figure 2: Belief, confusion and ignorance as intervals. <i>(from the paper)</i>.</em>
 </p>

 The effectiveness of the proposed method is demonstrated through a series of experiments.
 In synthetic data analysis, the method is shown to effectively separate confusion and ignorance, providing a clear indication of the source of uncertainty, which can be observed in Figure 3.
-In visual recognition tasks, the method improves the system’s ability to correctly classify images, even in the presence of confusion and ignorance.
+In visual recognition tasks, the method improves the system's ability to correctly classify images, even in the presence of confusion and ignorance.
 In open-set detection tasks, the method effectively identifies out-of-distribution data, demonstrating its robustness and adaptability.

 <p align="center">